 The Boxer is one of the most popular breeds in the U.S. and is ranked as the 6th most-registered breed by the American Kennel Club.
-Unfortunately, Hip Dysplasia can affect Boxers causing them to suffer from this life-threatening disease.
+Unfortunately, hip dysplasia in Boxers is a common health issue, causing them to suffer from this life-threatening disease.

 Boxers are proud, playful and fun-loving dogs, loyal to their family and friends, and particularly to children.

-Like any other breed of dogs, Boxer dogs with hip dysplasia experience the same signs and symptoms as other dogs, including decreased activity, difficulty getting up and lying down, rear limb lameness, a reluctance to use the stairs, and an unwillingness to jump or stand on its hind limbs.
+Boxer dogs with hip dysplasia experience the same signs and symptoms as other dogs including decreased activity, difficulty getting up and lying down, rear limb lameness, a reluctance to use the stairs, and an unwillingness to jump or stand on its hind limbs.

 A proven and effective treatment for dogs suffering from hip dysplasia is with a regimen of Winston’s Joint System, a combination of three, totally-natural whole food supplements developed by a Naturopathic Doctor for his own dog.
 With Winston’s there are no dangerous drugs with their often serious side-effects.

 Winston’s provides many of the raw materials essential for the synthesis of the joint-lubricating synovial fluid as well as the repair of articular cartilage and connective tissue.

 Within the first 30 days of treatment, dogs on Winston’s Joint System show noticeable and often remarkable improvement.

 In order to reduce the incidence of hip dysplasia in Boxer dogs, careful breeding is the best measure of prevention.

 It isn’t always easy to avoid breeding Boxers with the intent of avoiding the eventual development of hip dysplasia because it’s so difficult to detect hip dysplasia in dogs that don’t show signs of the disease.